Herbert Baxter Adams

+Adams was instrumental in organizing the American Historical Association.
+A leading organizer of American graduate schools, he contributed to various reform efforts.
+His legacy is honored through various awards and professorships at Johns Hopkins University.

-Early years
+Early life

-Adams was born to lumber merchant Nathaniel Dickinson Adams and Harriet (Hastings) Adams in Shutesbury, Massachusetts on April 16, 1850.
+Adams was born to lumber merchant Nathaniel Dickinson Adams and Harriet (Hastings) Adams in Shutesbury, Massachusetts, on April 16, 1850.

 On his mother's side, he was a descendant of Thomas Hastings who came from the East Anglia region of England to the Massachusetts Bay Colony in 1634.
+In 1880, he published a privately printed genealogy: History of the Thomas Adams and Thomas Hastings families, of Amherst, Massachusetts.

 Herbert B. Adams received his early training in the Amherst, Massachusetts public schools followed by Phillips Exeter Academy.
 He graduated from Amherst College, with an AB in 1872 and AM in 1875.

 In 1873 Adams traveled to Europe to study and write.
-In 1874 he moved to Heidelberg Germany to pursue, two years later, the PhD degree in political science.
+In 1874 he moved to Heidelberg, Germany, to pursue, two years later, the PhD degree in political science.
 There he was influenced by Johann Gustav Droysen and Johann Kaspar Bluntschli, the latter also becoming his mentor.
 Heidelberg did not then require a thesis from its doctoral candidates, instead it required an oral examination, for which he chose political science for his major field (Hauptfach), with two minors (Nebenfächer) in public and international law and in political and cultural history.
 Adams passed the oral examination on July 13, 1876, summa cum laude.